Latest Update

 Below is a summary of the impact to customer services.

-Electrical service requests
+Electrical service requests and layouts

-Please note that a minimum of 24 hours notice will be given for rescheduled appointments.
 We appreciate our customers’ understanding and patience as we work to address issues as safely and as quickly as possible.

 Planned work and capital projects